WarrenUhrich/lighthouse-labs-custom-hooks/README.md

 2. Custom hooks are just JavaScript functions that use React hooks.
 3. They must start with the prefix `use` so that React and React developers know that these are/use hooks.
 4. Multiple components using the same custom hook ***do not*** share state.

+## Example Hooks!

+### 1. "Toggle Hook" -> We want a re-usable state that can easily turn a value off/on || true/false.

+1. Start by making a compontent that can successfully toggle something...
+2. Refactor that functionality to exist in a custom hook.